In Combourg, lil René's ghosts are tenacious

 The book Guide Gallimard Côté d’Emeraude says it was a medieval practise which used to keep the misfortune at bay...
 In short!
 Before going to sleep, René always waited in the big Guards room, for his dad’s signal.
 Then he slipped in the icy dark corridors towards his little bedroom:

 "Relegated in the most deserted place, I only heard the wind murmurs, and those murmurs were weird.
 Sometimes, the wind seemed to run with a light tread, sometimes it only moaned.
 Suddenly, my door was violently shaken, and the undergrounds roared.
 Then all those noises expired, then came back again."

-Whoa, Combourg seemed to be alive!
+Combourg seemed to be alive!
 And yet, Combourg’s ghosts transformed René into a tortured grown-up.
-The pure Romantic poet: "It was in Combourg that I became what I am, that I started to fell the first attack of the illness, of this sadness which was both my torment and my felicity."
+The pure Romantic poet: "In Combourg I became what I am.
+I started to fell the first attack of the illness, of this sadness which was both my torment and my felicity."